sophie-a-lee/personal_website/content/blog/quarto_training/index.md

 ---
-title: "Using Quarto to write free, accessible training materials"
+title: "TWIL: Using Quarto to write free, accessible training materials"
 excerpt: "A blog that turned into a short tutorial explaining why Quarto is my weapon of choice when writing training materials, and how to host those materials for free using Netlify."
 date: 2024-07-31
 author: "Sophie Lee"